Top Things to Do in Peru 2026: A Complete Travel Guide

 Peru’s cities are a blend of ancient history and modern vibrancy.
 Here are some highlights:

-- Arequipa: Known as the "White City" for its stunning white volcanic stone architecture, Arequipa offers a unique blend of colonial charm and breathtaking views of surrounding volcanoes.
+• Arequipa: Known as the "White City" for its striking white volcanic stone architecture, Arequipa offers a unique blend of colonial charm and dramatic views of surrounding volcanoes.

 Peru’s Natural Wonders: Amazon Rainforest and Beyond